History Files

 273 BC

-The Celts invade Thrace again, destroying the Thracian kingdom and forcing the Greek aristocracy to escape to the colonies bordering the Black Sea.
-The kingdom of Galatia now covers territory from the lower Balkans to Anatolia.
-Its victorious creators settle down to life that is fairly traditional, although they have adopted an internal organisation that is much enhanced, with separate judges and military commanders who are all subject to the regional tetrarch.
+Its victorious creators settle down to a life which is fairly traditional, although they have adopted an internal organisation which is much enhanced, with separate judges and military commanders who are all subject to the regional tetrarch.
 Some Celts at least learn to read Greek, although whether any records are kept by the Celts themselves in any language, Greek or otherwise, is doubtful.

 fl 235 BC